Clearing out your Inbox

 Turning work emails into tasks

-To turn an email into a task, just give your email a status (and/or a due date).
+To turn an email into a task, just give your email a status (and/or a reminder).
 There are two default statuses:

 You'll notice that ActiveInbox doesn't create separate tasks from your email... the email becomes the task.
 The status is like an intelligent post it note.
 And because the emails are the tasks, you don't have to keep switching between your email client and a task manager.
 Gmail will become your ultimate task list, so you never forget anything - ever again.